iiD4x/AiProject/README.md

 note that teh projet is working fine but we had stressful times imlementing it that's why code seems to be little bit messy =D.

-case u need help in uderstanding code feel free to contact us @abodamin0 or @iiD4x
+case u need help in uderstanding code feel free to contact us @abodamin or @iiD4x